ookanlomo/ACS-Depot/acs-invoke-http-calls/readme.md

-#### This article details the steps required to invoke HTTP calls from ACS, Updated to handle both 200 and 201 response codes from the Alfresco APIs
+#### This article details the steps required to invoke HTTP calls from ACS, Updated to support both 200 and 201 response codes from the Alfresco APIs

 ### Use-Case / Requirement